 After trimming as much hair as you can between each paw pad, trim around the entire paw to neaten them up so that excess hair clears the floor.

-Next you’ll want to trim the hair between your pet’s toes.
+Next, you’ll want to trim the hair between your pet’s toes.
 Using a slicker brush, fluff and brush all of the hair between the toes upwards.
 You can even put your fingers between your pet’s toes and gently pull the hair up.
-Once you have fluffed the hair up, use a scissors to trim the hair flush with your pet’s toes.
+Once you have fluffed the hair up, use scissors to trim the hair flush with your pet’s toes.
 This method is safer than using a scissors in between the delicate webbing of your pet’s toes, but still works to help remove excess fur, giving your pet’s paws a neat appearance.

 Trimming your pet’s paws will help your dog or cat feel better by removing irritation and helping with traction.
 Your pet’s paws will also have a paw-lished appearance and your home may stay cleaner due to less dirt and debris being tracked in.
 Just remember to be patient with your dog or cat so that grooming is a paw-sitive experience for them.
-You can even give your dog some RELAX Hemp Chews which may help reduce their anxiety during grooming.